ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 As the site [Bmc.com](https://www.bmc.com/blogs/pmo-project-management-office/) states, there has been a shift in the way some departments offer services as development projects, since Agile methods have been taking over and directing many of its practices.

-So, some of the results from this change is that the working teams are less focused on the top-down hierarchy of the compony and more aligned with its own responsabilities:
+So, some of the results from this change is that the working teams are less focused on the top-down hierarchy of the company and more aligned with its own responsabilities:
 1. **Focus on the aspect of the product they're working on**
 2. **Continously development of the services and products: making decisions and increasing the whole experience.**

 The problem with this new set is that it can result in some form of gap between the production from services/products and the business strategy:

-`Some DevOps teams lose focus on the consumer’s needs and the company’s resources and focus entirely on releasing new features whether they’re necessary or not.
+`"Some DevOps teams lose focus on the consumer’s needs and the company’s resources and focus entirely on releasing new features whether they’re necessary or not.
 Not all businesses seemed ideal for the application of Agile practices, especially without adding modifications such as standardized procedures.
-Establishing a core set of best practices and standards for all projects throughout the organization was a key for these companies to ensure everyone could maintain the newly expected pace while still delivering quality results.`  [Bmc.com](https://www.bmc.com/blogs/pmo-project-management-office/)
+Establishing a core set of best practices and standards for all projects throughout the organization was a key for these companies to ensure everyone could maintain the newly expected pace while still delivering quality results."`  [Bmc.com](https://www.bmc.com/blogs/pmo-project-management-office/)

-So, it is in this sense that a PMO team or deparment can be valuable for uniting both the efforts from production and from management, where the PMO can make this two set of works:
+So, it is in this sense that a **PMO team or deparment** can be valuable for uniting both the efforts from production and from management, where the PMO can make this two set of works:
 1. **To represent stakeholders and keep the effectiveness of the business model and its strategies.**
 2. **Help the effort of productions teams to complete projects and also to monitor the effectiveness of the projects procedures that were outlined.**

 The site [ProjectBuilder.com](https://www.projectbuilder.com.br/blog/project-management-office-tudo-o-que-voce-precisa-saber/) brings another important tasks that the PMO can use to improve management:
 1. **To consolidate documents and best practices across the organization**: this can be especially providential when a organization has a diverse group of production and also has changes within its personal.
 2. **Support and brace up project managers**: not only in the context of the group led by the project manager, but also across other groups inside the organization that can collaborate and share resources.

 Besides, the same site above, [ProjectBuilder.com](https://www.projectbuilder.com.br/blog/project-management-office-tudo-o-que-voce-precisa-saber/) also brings some numbers about the problem related to projects completion.
-For that the site cites two reports:
+For that, the site cites two reports:
 1. **68% of projects does not reach the goals from timeframe, costs, or scope**: from CHAOS Standish, from 2009.
 2. **From 1524 organizations, innadequate plannings and evaluations are responsible for 30% of the project failures**: and the second from a research from [PwC](https://www.pwc.com/ceosurvey).

 #### Primary Functions from a PMO